Anxiety

 What is caregiver anxiety?

-Anxiety is a feeling of uneasiness, discomfort or impending doom.
+Anxiety is a feeling of uneasiness, discomfort, or impending doom.
 It is common for people taking care of someone with cancer to experience anxiety.
 It can be caused by a loss of control, fear for the patient’s well-being, worry over family finances, uncertainty about the future, and feelings of being overwhelmed.

 Caregivers with anxiety can have physical and emotional symptoms.
 Emotionally, you may feel tense, worried, wary, agitated, or distracted.
 Physically, you may tremble, sweat, or shake.
 You may be short of breath, have a rapid heart rate, or feel like your heart is pounding in your chest.
 You may have an upset stomach, headaches, loss of appetite, nausea, or difficulty sleeping.